The Dissertation Abstract: 101

 - How did you analyse your data?

 Next, you need to briefly highlight the key findings.
-Your research likely produced a wealth of data and findings.
-However, this section is just about the key findings – in other words, the answer(s) to the original question(s) you set out to address (which you will have mentioned in the “research purpose” section above).
+Your research likely produced a wealth of data and findings, so there may be a temptation to ramble here.
+However, this section is just about the key findings – in other words, the answers to the original questions that you set out to address.

-Have you ever found yourself reading through a large dataset, struggling to find the point?
+Have you ever found yourself reading through a large report, struggling to figure out what all the findings mean in terms of the bigger picture?
 Well, that’s the purpose of the implications section – to highlight the “so what?” of your research.
-Without implications, research findings have little meaning.

-In this part of your abstract, you should answer the following questions:
+In this part of your abstract, you should address the following questions:

-- What is the impact of your research findings on the industry/area investigated?
+- What is the impact of your research findings on the industry/field investigated?
 In other words, what’s the impact on the “real world”.